Miranda Aldhouse-Green: Academic career

 Aldhouse-Green was a member of the faculty at the University of Wales, Newport between 1993 and 2006, being appointed Professor of Archaeology in 1998.
 She previously held appointments at Worthing and Peterborough Museums and the Open University in Wales.
 Aldhouse-Green was a Fellow of the Society of Antiquaries of London (FSA) after her election in November 1979.
 She is a former Vice-President (2002), then President of The Prehistoric Society and has been included in Who's Who since 2004.

 Her research interests are Iron Age and Romano-Celtic, particularly Gallo-Roman iconography and sacrificial activities.
 A report from Universities UK (EurekaUK, June 2006) cites Aldhouse-Green's research into understanding the Celts as one of the "100 major discoveries, developments and inventions", by academics throughout the UK, to have transformed the world in the last 50 years.
 Her 2018 book Sacred Britannia: The Gods and Rituals of Roman Britain provides an in-depth overview of religion in the province, using evidence from epigraphy and material culture related to a variety of indigenous, eastern and military cults, and their associated rituals.

 Personal life

-Aldhouse-Green married fellow archaeologist Stephen Aldhouse-Green (1945–2016) formerly Stephen Green, in 1970.
+In 1970, Aldhouse-Green married fellow archaeologist Stephen Green (1945–2016); the both took the double-barrelled surname of Aldhouse-Green.